floydhub/floyd-docs/docs/home/using_datasets.md

 2017-02-16 03:41:15,863 INFO Creating /output/2aF2safs2.jpg
 ...
 ```
-You can get the id of the output using the [info](../commands/info.md)
+You can get the id of the output using the [info](../commands/info.md) command.

 ```bash
 $ floyd info GY3QRFFUA8KpbnqvroTPPW